Use code PERFMATTERS for an extra 10% off!

 How to fix the “Reduce initial server response time” warning (TTFB)

-The “Reduce initial server response time” warning is triggered by PageSpeed Insights when your time-to-first-byte (TTFB), also referred to as wait time, is higher than 600 ms (source).
-High TTFB happens when caching isn’t set up properly, or your website isn’t hitting cache.
-It also has a big impact on First Contentful Paint (FCP) and Largest Contentful Paint (LCP).
+The “Reduce initial server response time” warning is triggered by PageSpeed Insights when your time-to-first-byte (TTFB), also referred to as wait time, is higher than 600 ms. TTFB is a metric that measures the time taken to establish a connection to your server and then receive the first byte of page data back.

 Reduce initial server response time warning